 ON THIS PAGE: You will learn about how doctors describe a cancerous tumor’s growth or spread.
 This is called the stage.
 In addition, you can read about how doctors evaluate and compare cancer cells to health cells, called grading.
 To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all the tests are finished.

-Knowing the stage helps the doctor decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 For example, people with a smaller tumor may not need surgery, while many people with a larger tumor do.
-This is because an islet cell tumor smaller than 2 centimeters (cm) in size acts like a benign tumor almost 100% of the time.
+This is because an islet cell tumor that is smaller than 2 centimeters (cm) acts like a benign tumor almost all of the time.

-Information about the tumor’s stage will help the doctor recommend a treatment plan.
-The next section helps explain the treatment options for this type of tumor.
-Use the menu on the side of your screen to select Treatment Options, or you can select another section, to continue reading this guide.
+Information about the tumor’s stage and grade will help the doctor recommend a specific treatment plan.
+The next section in this guide is Treatment Options.
+Or, use the menu on the side of your screen to choose another section to continue reading this guide.